pnp/sp-dev-fx-webparts/README.md

 # Image Magnifier

 ## Summary
-This web part allow to magnify an image, displaying a resolution more detailed.
+This web part allow to magnify an image, displaying a resolution more detailed through a lens.

 ![site page header configurator web part](./assets/spfx-react-image-magnifier.gif)